nicolecevey/nicole-cevey-brainflix/README.md

     --props: image, title, name (from videos.JSON)
     --event: onclick on video image
-    --state: pass onclick event as prop for onclick event
+    --state: pass onclick event as prop for onclick event --when click on video.json it should go to video-details